keobox/turic/lesson20/topics.md

   * So we avoid to call a sys call for every char.
   * If we use `write` sys call for every char the buffering is avoided.
+* NOTE: the '\n' char has the property to trigger a "flush" of the buffer in Libc, so we can have the same behaviour of using a `write` with `putchar` Libc function.